pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/oidc/azure.md

 ---
 title_tag: Configure OpenID Connect for Azure | OIDC
-meta_desc: This page describes how to configure OIDC token exchange in Azure for use with Pulumi Deployments
+meta_desc: This page describes how to configure OIDC token exchange in Azure for use with Pulumi
 title: Azure
 h1: Configuring OpenID Connect for Azure
 meta_image: /images/docs/meta-images/docs-meta.png